 Walking to work, college or school – or wherever else you’re going locally, is one of the best ways of getting fresh air, saving money, burning a few calories and maybe even saving time!

-For help in choosing the shortest route from A to B covering most built up areas, why not try out the Walking Journey Planner.
+For help in choosing the shortest route from A to B covering most built-up areas, you can use the Journey Planner.
 Don’t forget though that there may be other slightly longer but more pleasant routes, so if you’re making the same journey on a regular basis, experiment with alternatives.
-Travelwise Northern Ireland have also developed a walking calorie calculator tool that you might find useful.

 Walking is not only cheaper than driving and better for the environment, it’s good for you as well!